Exploring the Three Sisters Rock Formation in Huntingdon County

 There’s plenty of pull-off parking right next to the trailhead.

-A bright red pickup truck parked on the side of a Frew Road amidst a leafless forest near the trailhead for the Three Sisters Rock Formation along the Standing Stone Trail in Huntingdon County, Pennsylvania.
+A red pickup truck parked along a leaf-covered forest road near the trailhead for the Three Sisters Rock Formation in the Rocky Ridge Natural Area, surrounded by tall trees and early autumn foliage in Huntingdon County, Pennsylvania.

 Pull-off parking along Frew Road.